 - Skype interviews are great!
-During an online interview you can have an interview team present.
+During an online interview, you can have an interview team present.
 Include technical specialists, potential associates or a psychologist.
 They can contribute to your judgment about the applicants.

 - Skilled professionals from overseas appreciate your support.
 Staff who feel supported in New Zealand value their job.
 Valued staff most often stay with the same company for many years.

-What we can do to make the process of issuing a work visa easier?
+What can we do to make the process of issuing a work visa easier?